 - Mortality and morbidity risks are mitigated by use of reinsurance.
-The Company selects reinsurers, from those approved by the Company, based on local factors, but assesses the overall programme to manage Company-wide risk exposures and monitor that the aggregation of risk ceded to individual reinsurers is within the Company's appetite for credit risk. - Longevity risk: The Company monitors the exposure to this risk and the capital implications to manage the impact on the Company-wide exposure and the capital funding that the Company may require as a consequence. - Persistency risk: Where possible the financial impact of lapses is reduced through appropriate product design.
-The Company also implements specific initiatives to improve retention of policies which may otherwise lapse. - Product design and pricing risk arises from poorly designed or inadequately priced products and can lead to both financial loss for and reputational damage to the Company.
-Guidelines have been developed to support the Company through the complete cycle of the product development process, financial analysis and pricing. - Expense risk is primarily managed by the Company through the assessment of profitability and frequent monitoring of expense levels.
+The Group selects reinsurers, from those approved by the Group, based on local factors, but assesses the overall programme to manage Group-wide risk exposures and monitor that the aggregation of risk ceded to individual reinsurers is within the Group's appetite for credit risk.
+In the case of default by a reinsurer, this does not release the Group from its liability to the insured policyholders. - Longevity risk: The Group monitors the exposure to this risk and the capital implications to manage the impact on the Group-wide exposure and the capital funding that the Group may require as a consequence. - Persistency risk: Where possible the financial impact of lapses is reduced through appropriate product design.
+The Group also implements specific initiatives to improve retention of policies which may otherwise lapse. - Product design and pricing risk arises from poorly designed or inadequately priced products and can lead to both financial loss for, and reputational damage to, the Group.
+Guidelines have been developed to support the Group through the complete cycle of the product development process, financial analysis and pricing. - Expense risk is primarily managed by the Group through the assessment of profitability and frequent monitoring of expense levels.